philamental

 Bio: My rankings reflect how much I personally enjoy a film and how likely I will want to re-watch them.
 This is why some films that I can admit as being 'classics' will get low scores as I just didn't enjoy them and I don't feel a need to try and critique them objectively here.

 "Very much like watching a play with all but the main character constantly entering and exiting a single location.
 Rylance is the thread holding the entire movie together as unfortunately the rest of the cast are shabby in comparison.
-The terrifically tense in parts, The Outfit attempts to weave an intricate plot that unfortunately twists itself too much to the point where it has begun to unravel quite noticeably by the end."
+Though terrifically tense in parts, The Outfit attempts to weave an intricate plot that unfortunately twists itself too much to the point where it begins to unravel quite noticeably by the end."

 "Solid psychological drama with Owen shining and carrying the film as a writer who struggles to separate the casino world he is using for his writing from his own life.
 Voice over narration isn't something I'm generally fond of, but for the most part Croupier gets away with the frequent and heavy usage.
 Feels like a movie I'd have to see again to put together some of the pieces as there are a few plot points which seem to be deliberately ambiguous and open to interpretation."